-The General Fund is presented using the current financial resources measurement focus and the modified accrual basis of accounting.
+The modified accrual basis of accounting is followed by the General Fund.
 Under the modified accrual basis of accounting, revenues are recognized when they become both measurable and available to finance expenditures of the current period.
-Expenditures are recorded when the liability is incurred, except for accumulated sick and vacation pay, pension and other postemployment benefit expenditures which are not recorded until due and payable.
+Expenditures are recorded when the liability is incurred, except for accumulated sick and vacation pay, which are not recorded until paid.

 Charges for services on the collection of property taxes are recognized as revenue in the fiscal year for which taxes are levied, provided they are collected within 60 days after the end of the fiscal year.
 Certain other miscellaneous revenues are recorded as revenues when received because they are generally not measurable until actually received.